base on :package: Mac App Store command-line interface <h1 align="center">

 #### `mas outdated`

-`mas outdated` displays all applications installed from the Mac App Store on your Mac that have
+`mas outdated` outputs all apps installed from the App Store on your Mac that

 ```console